Carlos-n21/p1-vi-runners/README.md

 - CSS
 - Bootsrap libraries

-Validator Testing
+Validator Testing:

 - HTML
-  - Various errors were shown during validation, related to aria-describedby to try to add more information for screen reader tools, these were not able to be changed as not enough knowledge about it and what tools can be used, searched but not found much information [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+  - Various errors were shown during validation, related to aria-describedby to try to add more information for screen reader tools, these were not able to be changed as not enough knowledge about it and what tools can be used, searched but not found much information W3C validator
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+  - No errors were found when passing through the official (Jigsaw) validator

-Each page performance can be checked with the following PDF files.
+Each page performance:

   <img src="readme-files/readme-photos/home-performance.png">   <img src="readme-files/readme-photos/gallery-performance.png">
   <img src="readme-files/readme-photos/location-performance.png">   <img src="readme-files/readme-photos/contact-performance.png">